DHTMLX/docs-suite/docs/guides/datacollection/grouping_data.md

     </tbody>
 </table>

-There are several examples of grouping Grid data via the `group()` method of DataCollection:
+### Simple grouping

-- simple grouping with the use of a callback function and a string field value
+The example below shows a simple grouping with the use of a callback function and a string field value:

 ~~~jsx {12-19}
 const grid = new dhx.Grid("grid_container", {